karenortizbecerra/website/content/publication/3. cic_corrections/index.md

 application to a large-scale randomized experiment."

 # Summary.
 An optional shortened abstract.
-summary:  __Submitted__. <br />Attrition is an important threat to internal validity in treatment effect studies.
+summary: __Revise and Resubmit:__ _Journal of Econometrics._  <br />Attrition is an important threat to internal validity in treatment effect studies.
 We extend the changes-in-changes approach to identify the treatment effect in the presence of attrition.
 Our method can be applied in randomized experiments as well as difference-in-difference designs.